kee-org/browser-addon/README.md

+# Simple and secure password management

+## Kee adds free, secure and easy to use password management features to your web browser which save you time and keep your private data more secure.

+**Login automatically, never forget another password, stay in control of your passwords and improve their security.
+Powered by the world-renowned KeePass Password Safe.**

-WebExtensions (Mozilla Firefox) / Google Chrome (Chromium) add-on for linking browsers to the KeePassRPC KeePass plugin.
+Kee is a Firefox and Chrome add-on for linking browsers to KeePass, using the [KeePassRPC KeePass plugin](https://github.com/kee-org/keepassrpc).

 Official website with download instructions: https://www.kee.pm

 Support forum: https://forum.kee.pm

-# Build instructions
+# Build

 ## Requirements

 * node
 * npm or yarn
-* the usual hundreds of node modules installed by the above
+* a web browser and KeePass 2.x

 It's all set up for Visual Studio Code but it shouldn't be too hard to work out how to develop using other IDEs.

+## Instructions

 1. clone the repo
 1. `npm install`